Participation of women in the Olympics: Role of the International Olympic Committee

 The International Olympic Committee (IOC) was created by Pierre, Baron de Coubertin, in 1894 and is now considered "the supreme authority of the Olympic movement".
 Its headquarters are located in Lausanne, Switzerland.
 The title of supreme authority of the Olympic movement consists of many different duties, which include promoting Olympic values, maintaining the regular celebration of the Olympic Games, and supporting any organization that is connected with the Olympic movement.

 Some of the Olympic values that the IOC promotes are practicing sport ethically, eliminating discrimination from sports, encouraging women's involvement in sport, fighting the use of drugs in sport, and blending sport, culture, and education.
 The IOC supports these values by creating different commissions that focus on a particular area.
 These commissions hold conferences throughout the year where different people around the world discuss ideas and ways to implement the Olympic values into the lives of people internationally.
 The commissions also have the responsibility of reporting their findings to the President of the IOC and its executive board.
 The President has the authority to assign members to different commissions based on the person's interests and specialties.

-The first two female IOC members were the Venezuelan Flor Isava-Fonseca and the Norwegian Pirjo Häggman and were co-opted as IOC members in 1981.
+The first two female IOC members were the Venezuelan Flor Isava-Fonseca and the Finnish Pirjo Häggman and were co-opted as IOC members in 1981.

 The IOC can contain up to 115 members, and currently, the members of the IOC come from 79 countries.
 The IOC is considered a powerful authority throughout the world as it creates policies that become standards for other countries to follow in the sporting arena.

-Only 20 of the current 106 members of the IOC are women.
+In 2011 only 20 of the 106 members of the IOC were women.
+In 2023, this was 44 of 107 members - 41.1%.